venuswku/panel/README.md

 ## Create an Environment with Anaconda
-Create a new environment named `mypanelintro` with all the required packages by entering the following commands in succession into Anaconda Prompt (Windows) or Terminal (Mac/Linux):
+Create a new environment named `mypanelintro` with all the required packages by entering the following commands in succession into Anaconda Prompt (Windows) or Terminal (Mac/Linux):\
+Skip the command `conda install "ipywidgets<8" -y` if you installed Panel with a version >= `0.14.0`.
 ```
 conda create -n mypanelintro
 conda activate mypanelintro